-In addition to full-time students, the Education degree programs attempt to accommodate part-time students who may hold full-time jobs.
-For this reason, most of the Education courses are offered in the late afternoon and evening, as well as during May Semester, so they can be accessed by persons during their annual vacation.
-It is recommended that students plan to make full use of the May Semester offerings to complete their degree within the prescribed time limit.
-It is also recommended that students complete EDUC 602-4 (Quantitative Research Design and Data Analysis) and EDUC 610-4 (Qualitative Analysis in Education) during the first half of their MEd Program.
+In addition to full-time students, the Education degree programs attempt to accomodate part-time students who may hold full-time jobs.
+For this reason, most of the Education courses are offered in the lat afternoon and evening, as well as during Summer Session, so they can be accessed by persons during their annual vacation.
+It is recommended that students plan to make full use of the Summer Session oferings to complete their degree within the prescribed time limit.
+It is also recommended that students complete EDUC 602-4 (Quantitative Research Design and Data Analysis) and EDUC 610-4 (Qualitative Analysis in Education during the first half of their MEd program.